Updated: 3 days ago

 When you imagine someone who’s addicted to playing video games, you might picture a 14-year-old boy glued to his computer screen.
-In reality, the average age of gamers is on the rise, and according to a 2016 estimate, is now 35 years old.
+But in reality, the average age of gamers is on the rise, and according to a 2016 estimate, is now 35 years old.

 Just as the average age of gamers has changed, so has gaming itself.
 While some people have a more elaborate set up at home, many others turn to their smartphones or tablets for intermittent gaming throughout the day.
 This evolution has made casual gaming an increasingly popular form of entertainment, causing video game addiction to become a growing concern.